shapeoko/Docs/content/index.md

 ##Assembly Steps

-The first thing to do is to compare what you have received w/ the inventory sheet included w/ your kit.
+The first thing to do is to compare what you have received with the inventory sheet included with your kit.
 For reference, there is also a [B.O.M.
-(Bill of Materials) w/ sortable columns and (some) options on the wiki](http://www.shapeoko.com/wiki/index.php/BOM).
+(Bill of Materials) with sortable columns and (some) options on the wiki](http://www.shapeoko.com/wiki/index.php/BOM).
 Please note that part specifications / sizes may change with different kit batches, especially for aspects which do not affect functionality and fit, also, any bags which don't have a part number and quantity should be sorted out and matched against the B.O.M.
 If anything in your kit is missing or damaged after your initial review, contact [Inventables Customer Service](https://www.inventables.com/about): [help@inventables.com](mailto:help@inventables.com) to make arrangements all-at-once for everything, so that one doesn't have to wait on multiple shipments.

 ##Software
 [Goto the Instructions](software.html)